 For details, contact the City of West Torrens by email or phone +61 8 8416 6333.

 The Trevor Prescott Memorial Scholarship

 Applicants must be South Australian or Northern Territory residents, 20-30 years old and in need of financial assistance to help them undertake further studies or research.
-For further information, contact the Masonic Foundation on (08) 8443 9909 or see the Masonic Foundation website.
+The scholarship is valued in excess of $25,000.
+See the Masonic Foundation website for details or call +61 8 8443 9909.

 Wyatt Work Start and Financial Assistance Grants

 Financial assistance may be sought from this scheme by individuals in financial hardship, who have been resident in South Australia for five years or more, and who have an unexpected crisis that impacts on their ability to pay fees, materials or debts.

 Speak to a TAFE SA student counsellor for more information.

 For decades World Vision has joined communities around the world in the fight to eliminate poverty and its many causes.
 We do this through relief and development programs, advocacy and education projects, and by empowering communities to become agents of change.